High-Yield Savings Account Comparison

 The Bottom Line

+The Capital One and E*TRADE from Morgan Stanley savings accounts are very similar.
 Choose Capital One if BBB rating matters to you, or you value in-person banking.
-Choose E*TRADE from Morgan Stanley if getting the best rate matters most.

 Comparison of Capital One vs E*TRADE from Morgan Stanley savings accounts